On the Gan-Gross-Prasad problem for finite classical groups: Introduction

-where the data $(H, \nu)$ is defined as in \cite[Theorem 15.1]{GGP1} (resp. \cite[Theorem 16.1]{GGP1}) (c.f. \cite{LW3} for details in this case).
-According to whether $\pi$ and $\sigma$ are complex irreducible representations of orthogonal groups or symplectic groups, the above Hom space is called the Bessel model or Fourier-Jacobi model.
-It worth pointing out that if $n-m=1$ (resp. $n-m=0$), then (\ref{ggp}) becomes (\ref{1o}) and (\ref{1sp}).
-So we call the above two problems the basic cases. \end{itemize} In the $p$-adic case, the local Gan-Gross-Prasad conjecture \cite{GP1, GP2, GGP1} provides explicit answers.
+In the $p$-adic case, the local Gan-Gross-Prasad conjecture \cite{GP1, GP2, GGP1} provides explicit answers.
 To be a little more precise, let $G$ be a classical group defined over a local field and $\pi$ belongs to a generic Vogan $L$-packet.
 The multiplicity one property holds for this situation, namely

 and the invariants attached to $\pi$ and $\sigma$ that detect the multiplicity $m(\pi,\sigma)$ is the local root number associated to their Langlands parameters.
 In the $p$-adic case, the local Gan-Gross-Prasad conjecture has been resolved by J.-L. Waldspurger and C. M\oe glin and J.-L. Waldspurger \cite{W2, W3, W4, MW} for orthogonal groups, by R. Beuzart-Plessis \cite{BP1, BP2} and W. T. Gan and A. Ichino \cite{GI} for unitary groups, and by H. Atobe \cite{Ato} for symplectic-metaplectic groups.
 On the other hand, D. Jiang and L. Zhang \cite{JZ1} study the local descents for $p$-adic orthogonal groups, whose results can be viewed as a refinement of the local Gan-Gross-Prasad conjecture, and the descent method has important applications towards the global problem (see \cite{JZ2}).